pbuckner/x-plane_plugins/XPython/docs/source/development/modules/planes.rst

 .. py:function:: disableAIForPlane(index)

+ :param int index: aircraft index

  This routine turns off X-Plane's AI for a given plane.
-The plane will continue to draw and be a real plane in X-Plane, but will not  move itself.
+The plane will continue to be drawn and be a "real" plane in X-Plane, but will not  move itself.

  .. note:: There is no ``enableAIForPlane()`` function: you cannot
     simple re-enable AI.
 However, if you acquire all planes,